 Program Educational Objectives

-- Prepare students to work effectively as team members and leaders in professional environments.
+- Graduates demonstrate effective team work as members and leaders in professional environments.

-- Prepare students for employment in industry, government, or entrepreneurial endeavors.
+- Graduates demonstrate employability in industry, government, and entrepreneurial endeavors.

 a) An ability to apply knowledge of computing and mathematics appropriate to the program’s student outcomes and to the discipline

 b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution

 c) An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs

 b) An ability to function effectively on teams to accomplish a common goal

 e) An understanding of professional, ethical, legal, security and social issues and responsibilities